 Falmouth BID Board

-The Directors of the Falmouth BID are all volunteers, committed to the key objective of improving the trading environment and creating opportunities for the town for the benefit of BID businesses.
-To achieve this, their skills and experience need to cover a wide range, encompassing all areas of the voted in BID Business Plan.
-This ensures a comprehensive and relevant range of input by the Board, a high standard of representation when promoting Falmouth, diligence and commitment in promoting the town’s development, as well as good business practice within the company itself.
-All BID Directors live, manage or own businesses in Falmouth:
+Directors of Falmouth BID are committed to the key objective of improving the trading environment and opportunities of the town for the benefit of all local businesses.
+To achieve this their skills and experience need to cover a wide range, encompassing all areas of business with the aim of ensuring a comprehensive and relevant range of input to the Board, a high standard of representation when promoting Falmouth, diligence and commitment in promoting the town’s development, as well as good business practice within the company itself.

 ‘I was appointed Director of Finance in 2014 at the University having been with the University since 1992.
-During that time, I have been involved with finances across the institution including the early days of European funding, the acquisition of the Penryn Campus, the establishment of the joint venture, Falmouth Exeter Plus, the merger with Dartington College of Arts and the transition to University title.
+During that time, I have been involved with finances across the institution from the early days of European funding and the acquisition of the Penryn Campus, the establishment of the joint venture, Falmouth Exeter Plus, the merger with Dartington College of Arts and in achieving University title.

 Paul Wickes MBE – Cornwall Marine Network

-Mark Williams – Town Clerk/Richard Gates – Town Manager
+Mark Williams FGC, FSLCC – Town Clerk, Falmouth Town Council, observer

 ‘I have worked in Cornish local government for over 35 years and since 2003 as the Clerk to Falmouth Town Council.
 The Council has grown rapidly in that time, and in response to local demand has engaged with significant asset and service devolutions by taking a proactive role in saving community assets from closure, improving the quality and effectiveness of services, and leading in local place-shaping.
 The Council is renowned for its strong leadership, and innovative community delivery in partnerships.
 One of the most important and proactive of those associations is with Falmouth BID and I attend Board meetings as an observer.
 The working model that we have is effective and is a way of working that is advocated by the sector and promoted nationally.